kiba/action_plans_mfd/chapter101/action_plan.md

 * Goal: Finish the conversation with Inoue-sensei.
 * Steps:
   * Explain to her that it isn't her fault.
   * Analyze the "Join Konoha" question.
+Consider both the Pros and Cons.
   * Make a reply: Will not commit to anything yet.
-Need more time.
+Need more time and actual team discussion.
 * Supporting Information:
   * Consider the political question from all angle.
   * State that the pro are pretty good.